MattrCoUk/WP_child_theme_boilerplate/README.md

 `[theme path]/clear-boilerplate-files.sh`

-(Will remove the git repo, license, README and this script as well)
+(Will remove the git repo, license, README and the clearing script as well)